Pro Bono and skills-based volunteering Bookmark has been added

 Our pro bono social impact strategy is focused on investments that help young people prepare for college and build skills or create pathways for people to be successful in today’s work environment and in the future.
 In addition to our formal pro bono projects, we also provide numerous other opportunities for our professionals to volunteer their skills in the social sector.
 These programs allow us to not only drive social impact, but also grow our talent by providing leadership, professional skill development, and team building opportunities.

 Our Pro Bono program

 The guiding principle of the Deloitte pro bono program is to treat our pro bono clients exactly the same way we treat our paid clients.

 When our clients hire us, they seek and expect the full depth and breadth of the capabilities that Deloitte has to offer.
 We realized that it should be the same with our pro bono clients.
 Why?
 Because, while each pro bono project is championed by someone at Deloitte who is passionate about the cause, the resources available to deliver the work extend far beyond that individual and their capabilities.
-For us, this means deploying teams full-time and leveraging the full range of our service delivery capabilities, including Deloitte Greenhouse Labs, convenings, and thought leadership.
+For us, this means deploying teams full-time and leveraging the full range of our service delivery capabilities, including The Deloitte Greenhouse® Breakthrough Labs.

 Deloitte’s pro bono projects consistently receive high ratings for impact—from both our clients and our people: